-This defines the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 11,000 issuers.

-The Sub-Fund may, on an ancillary basis, invest in and/or be exposed to other asset classes and in particular bonds issued by non-listed issuers.
+Step 1/ The initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) is made of circa 23,000 issuers (all sectors) worldwide.
+The Sub-Fund may invest in and/or be exposed to other asset classes and in particular bonds issued by non-listed issuers.